Military Demarcation Line: Reconnecting of MDL-crossing road

 On November 22, 2018, North and South Korea completed construction to connect a three kilometer road along the DMZ.
 The road, which travels across the MDL, has 1.7 km in South Korea and 1.3 km in North Korea.
 The road was reconnected for the first time in 14 years in an effort to assist with a process at the DMZ's Arrowhead Hill involving the removal of landmines and exhumation of Korean War remains.

 Inter-Korean transportation services

-On November 30, 2018, following the removal of the "frontline" guard posts and Arrowhead Hill landmines, railroad transportation between North and South Korea which ceased in November 2008 resumed when a South Korean train crossed the MDL into North Korea.
+On November 30, 2018, following the removal of the "frontline" guard posts and Arrowhead Hill landmines, rail transportation between North and South Korea (which ceased in November 2008) resumed when a South Korean train crossed the MDL into North Korea.
 On December 8, 2018, a South Korean bus crossed the MDL into North Korea.

 Military border crossing

 On December 12, 2018, militaries from both Koreas crossed the MDL into the opposition countries for the first time in history to verify the removal of "frontline" guard posts.

+On June 5, 2024, South Korea's military announced that it would resume all military activity on the MDL after the suspension of an inter-Korean military agreement.